-Your body needs the nutrients that come from healthy veggies.
-A good rule of thumb is to choose the ones that grow above ground to stay in the low carb zone.
+A good rule of thumb is to go with the vegetables that grow above ground to stay in the low carb zone.
 Sautéed in coconut or avocado oil to add in healthy fats, low carb veggies make fabulous side dishes that are super easy to prepare.
 Stay away from potatoes & sweet potatoes-One baked potato contains 54 Net Carbs & one sweet potato has 20 Net Carbs!

 - Bell Peppers

 - Jalapeño Peppers